praneethr86/newscast-cli/README.md

 - Read magazines - `node index magz economist`
 - Read science news `node index science sciam`

+# How to add a news source

+- Add to index.js if you want new mode (eds, sports, etc.) and add parameter(topic, source, sport etc.)
+- Add website URL to consts.js
+- Add entry in post.js to call to fetch posts
+- Add file/function in newssrc folder (in relevant file) to scrape posts
+- Add to reader.js to scrape the posts content

 # Thanks

 Inspiration from [medium-cli](https://github.com/djadmin/medium-cli)